HSQ0503/Compass/src/content/mentors/maria-alberici.md

 grade: "11th Grade"
 focus_area: "Leadership, Empathy, Community"
 image: "/images/about/9.png"
-bio: "Maria Alberici is an outgoing and extroverted individual who thrives in social environments and enjoys building meaningful connections with others.
-Her positive energy and approachable personality make her a natural leader and collaborator.
-She is helpful and caring, always going out of her way to support her peers and create a welcoming atmosphere wherever she is.
-Her ability to balance friendliness with responsibility reflects a strong sense of empathy and dedication, allowing her to make a genuine impact on the people and communities around her."
+bio: "My name is Maria Marques Alberici, and I’m an outgoing and extroverted person who thrives in social environments and loves building meaningful connections with others.
+I’m always willing to help and support those around me, creating a space where everyone feels welcome and valued.
+I believe in balancing friendliness with responsibility, and I take pride in making a genuine impact on the people and communities I’m part of."
 highlights:
   - "SGA Executive Board Marketing Director"
   - "National Charity League (NCL)"